 Part of the reason I've enjoyed collecting so much is the very good luck I had with the bookshops I've come to buy from semi-regularly.
 A friend whose father was a collector put me on to the first one I went to... and I remain a customer there.
 From that beginning, contacts at a few other places developed.
 I'd like to name them... but that seems a little unfair, in sundry ways.

 I'll close this page with a story of book-collecting which may amuse you.
-My thanks to asbestos_avenue for permission to quote it from the excellent page created by her, to help people know whether the Harry Potter they have is the really valuable one, or something else.
-(The page makes interesting reading, in general, if you are curious about the world of the Book Mad.)
+My thanks to asbestos_avenue for permission to quote it from the excellent page created by her, formerly available at eBay, to help people know whether the Harry Potter they have is the really valuable one, or something else.

 Editor's email address for comments or questions.
 Please cite "BookMad.htm"

 Page has been tested for compliance with INDUSTRY (not MS-only) standards, using the free, publicly accessible validator at validator.w3.org.
 Mostly passes.